$http Class

 If you change values in the headers-object make sure not to override the headers object or if you do, to provide a 'Content-Type' header, otherwise requests might fail depending on the environment (unspecified content types should be avoided).
 Instead, simply add or modify headers on the existing headers object.

-field is send as the request body and the params
+The data field is send as the request body and the params key is

 http headers for only this request, usually used to set a content type.